 Additional fines for late payment

 This may sound obvious, but don’t forget that you must also have paid the tax you owe by the 31st January (we’ll be discussing automatic “Time to pay” agreements in just a couple of minutes).
-If you didn’t pay in time then you’ll face additional penalties.
+If you don’t file your return and pay any tax due on time, or can't pay your self assessment, you may face penalties – and there are potential extra penalties.

 The penalties for late payment of tax have been specified as follows: 5% of the tax due if 30 days late, an additional 5% of the outstanding tax due if over five months late, and a further 5% of the outstanding tax due if over 11 months late.